jamolnng/lder.dev/_posts/2022-100-days-of-homelab/2022-06-18-100-Days-of-Homelab-Day-9.md

 ```
 {: file="traefik.yml" }

 Then you'll need a `config.yml`.
 This, as previously mentioned, is one way to configure your backend servers for Traefik.
 Here I've configured two example servers.
-The first `example` will be accesible through Traefik at the domain `example.domain.tld` and the second `secure_example` will be accesible similarly through the domain `secure_example.domain.tld`.
+The first `example` will be accessible through Traefik at the domain `example.domain.tld` and the second `secure_example` will be accessible similarly through the domain `secure_example.domain.tld`.
 What makes these two different is that `secure_example` is using the `secure` middleware created at the bottom of the file.
 This middleware limits access to `secure_example.domain.tld` to only IP addresses coming from a local network.
-This means if someome tried to get to `secure_example.domain.tld` outside of your network Traefik would block the request.
+This means if someone tried to get to `secure_example.domain.tld` outside of your network Traefik would block the request.

 ```yaml
 http: